-Presently, the Company has one hotel under it (Hyatt Place, Gurugram, Haryana) which is operational.
+Presently, the Company has two hotels under it (Courtyard by Marriott, Bangalore and Fairfield by Marriott, Bangalore) which are operational.

 1.2 Basis of preparation

 A. Statement of compliance

 These financial statements have been prepared in accordance with Indian Accounting Standards (Ind AS) as per the Companies (Indian Accounting Standards) Rules, 2015 notified under Section 133 of the Companies Act, 2013, (the 'Act') and other relevant provisions of the Act.